 - What does “nude” mean?

-Employment Harmful to Children is outlined in Section 43.251 of the Texas Penal Code as follows:
+The current Texas law defines the offense of Employment Harmful to Children in Penal Code Section §43.251 as follows:

 (1) in a sexually oriented commercial activity; or